ets-labs/python-dependency-injector/README.md

 Entities
 --------

-- Providers are strategies of accessing to objects.
+- Providers are strategies of accessing objects.
-- Injections are additional instructions, that are used for determining objects dependencies.
+- Injections are additional instructions, that are used for determining dependencies of objects.
 - Catalogs are named set of providers.

 Example